What Is a Typical TEFL Salary When Teaching Online or Abroad?By Betsy Ramser Jaime

 So, how much do English teachers abroad get paid?
 Overall, a TEFL teacher’s salary can vary anywhere from $600-$4,000 USD per month.
 Why the drastic range?
 There a number of factors affecting this number.

 Where you teach (the region and country) is probably the single most important factor in how much money you’ll make teaching English abroad.
 Some of the highest-paid TEFL jobs are located in Asia and the Middle East, in countries such as Japan, Saudi Arabia, and the United Arab Emirates.
-This article, Teaching English Abroad Salaries, goes more in-depth on specific locations, with TEFL salary by region and country.
+The article Teaching English Abroad Salaries goes more in-depth on specific countries with TEFL salary by country.

 Cost of living

 While it might be tempting to just pick the highest paying job you’re qualified for, it’s essential that you also consider the cost of living for any given location when calculating your potential salary.
 There are a few reasons for this: